 Arnoud Boot is professor of Corporate Finance and Financial Markets at the University of Amsterdam, co-director of the Amsterdam Center for Law & Economics (ACLE) and Chairman of the bank council of the Dutch Central Bank (DNB).
-He also directs the Amsterdam Center for Corporate Finance (ACCF), a think tank that seeks to stimulate the dialogue between academics and practitioners.
-He is chairman and member of various public bodies and committees that help shape policy and holds a number of non-executive directorships.
+He also is chairman of the European Finance Association (EFA) and directs the Amsterdam Center for Corporate Finance (ACCF), a think tank that seeks to stimulate the dialogue between academics and practitioners.

 In his work Arnoud Boot focuses on the broad issue of ‘financialization of society’.
 In a narrow sense, how should we look at and regulate the financial sector?
 In a broader sense, how does the increasing emphasis on financial measures (e.g. shareholder value, price data from financial markets, often financial performance measures) affect decision making in general.
 Does it lead to more myopic and/or opportunistic decision making?
 His book on footloose corporations (‘De ontwortelde onderneming’; 2010) is an example, as is his 2014 JMCB paper ‘Financial sector in flux’.
 Market forces seem all too often to be at the root of financial instability.
 How can these be contained without giving up on their potential valuable disciplining role?
 Similar destabilizing forces seem to play an important role in the increased orientation of corporations on transactions where a short term orientation and lack of commitment may destroy value, and work potentially orthogonal to value creation in the longer run.